Skip to main content

 Certification

-Certification from CERI or IDA aims to encourage the preparation and designation of highly knowledgeable and skilled teachers of reading.
-The certification program is multi-tiered.
+Certification from CERI aims to encourage the preparation and designation of highly knowledgeable and skilled teachers of reading.
+This is composed of three separate levels which vary based upon the experience and qualifications of the educator who holds them.

 Requirements: Successful completion of coursework aligned with the IDA Knowledge and Practice Standards and the Knowledge and Practice Examination for Effective Reading Instruction (KPEERI).